ATRC-AURIN/PLANitMatsimWrapper/docker.README.md

 * *VERSION*, with default to the latest released version of this repository, so normally there is no need to use this variable

+# Copied resources

+The docker image for docker/simulation also  by default copies in the Melbourne test resources used in the unit tests.
+The files are mounted in

+`/app/test/resources/Melbourne`

+these resources can be used to run some simple tests on the created docker image without the need to specify any volumes or mounts.

 # Cheatsheet of Docker commands to use this repo: